Chihuahua (state)

-Chihuahua, (Note: /es/) officially the Free and Sovereign State of Chihuahua, (Note: Estado Libre y Soberano de Chihuahua) is one of the 31 states which, along with Mexico City, are the 32 federal entities of Mexico.
+Chihuahua (/es/), officially the Estado Libre y Soberano de Chihuahua (English: Free and Sovereign State of Chihuahua) is one of the 31 states which, along with Mexico City, are the 32 federal entities of Mexico.
 It is located in the northwestern part of Mexico and is bordered by the states of Sonora to the west, Sinaloa to the southwest, Durango to the south, and Coahuila to the east.
 To the north and northeast, it shares an extensive border with the U.S. adjacent to the U.S. states of New Mexico and Texas.
 The state was named after its capital city, Chihuahua City; the largest city is Ciudad Juárez.
-In 1864 the city of Chihuahua was declared capital of Mexico by Benito Juárez during the Reform War and French intervention until 1867.
+In 1864 the city of Chihuahua was declared capital of Mexico by Benito Juárez during the Reform War and French intervention, until 1867.
 The city of Parral was the largest producer of silver in the world in 1640.
 During the Mexican War of Independence, Miguel Hidalgo was executed on July 30, 1811, in Chihuahua city.

 Although Chihuahua is primarily identified with its namesake, the Chihuahuan Desert, it has more forests than any other state in Mexico, aside from Durango.
 Due to its varied climate, the state has a large variety of fauna and flora.
 The state is mostly characterized by rugged mountainous terrain and wide river valleys.
 The Sierra Madre Occidental mountain range, part of the continental spine that also includes the Rocky Mountains, dominates the state's terrain, and is home to the state's greatest attraction, Las Barrancas del Cobre, or Copper Canyon, a canyon system larger and deeper than the Grand Canyon.
-The state also has the largest crystal cave in Mexico known as the Naica cave discovered in 2001.
+The state also has the largest crystal cave in Mexico known as the Naica cave, discovered in 2001.
 Chihuahua is also home to the archaeological site of Paquimé in Casas Grandes that was created by the people of the Mogollon culture of Northern Mexico and is recognized as an UNESCO World Heritage site.
 Chihuahua is the largest state in Mexico by area, with an area of 247455 km2, it is slightly larger than the United Kingdom, and slightly smaller than Wyoming, the tenth largest US state by area.
 The state is consequently known under the nickname El Estado Grande ('The Great State' or 'The Big State').